ageron/prototype-roc-track/docs/ABOUT.md

 - **Clean Syntax**: Roc's syntax is straightforward and easy to read, drawing inspiration from modern functional languages while stripping away unnecessary complexity.
 - **Interoperability**: Roc is built to work well with other languages, making it easier to integrate into existing projects.

-## History and Creators

-Roc was created by Richard Feldman, a developer with a strong background in the Elm language.
-Feldman aimed to bring the benefits of functional programming, such as safety and simplicity, to a broader audience, while also addressing the limitations he observed in existing languages.
-Roc has grown through a community-driven development process, with contributions from developers who share a passion for clean, reliable software.

 For more details, visit [roc-lang.org](https://roc-lang.org).